 He pointed at the plate of simmering mussels and several of the breads.
 She moved these, along with a dish that didn’t appear to have any fish in it--though she couldn’t be certain, since it was a bowl of exotic fruits tossed in some kind of creamy sauce--to the cloth.
 Then, she sat down and began eating.

-Susebron paused, then carefully situated himself on the floor.
+Susebron carefully situated himself on the floor.
 He managed to look dignified even when wearing only his underrobe.
 Siri reached over and handed him his board.

 This is very odd, he said.